szczyglis-dev/py-gpt/README.md

 - Ollama models are now available in OpenAI Agents mode.
 - Improved parsing of responses from Agents.
+- Fix: do not initialize index in Agents mode if not provided.
 - Refactoring.

 **2.6.20 (2025-08-22)**